About the Community Safety Partnership

 The role of a Community Safety Partnership (CSP) is to bring key local agencies together to deliver multi-agency solutions to local problems by pooling resources and experience.

-The focus of the legislation is contained in Section 17 which basically put states the need for the partners to do all they "reasonably can to prevent, (a) crime and disorder in its area (including anti-social behaviour and other behaviour adversely affecting the local environment) and (b) the misuse of drugs, alcohol and other substances in its area and (C) to reduce re-offending in the local area".
+The focus of the legislation requires members of the Partnership to do all they "reasonably can to prevent, (a) crime and disorder in its area (including anti-social behaviour and other behaviour adversely affecting the local environment) and (b) the misuse of drugs, alcohol and other substances in its area and (C) to reduce re-offending in the local area".

 Community Safety Plan

 Included in the legislation that governs CSP's is a requirement to produce a plan or strategy which sets out how the partnerships will work to reduce crime and disorder in their areas.

 The joint Dartford and Gravesham Community Safety Plan for 2019 -2022 was released at the beginning of April 2019, and will remain current until April 2021, whereupon it will be replaced by a plan that focuses on Dartford.
 The strategy will provide the direction that the partnership intends to take to further reduce crime and disorder over the next three years.
 The plan will be reviewed annually to take into account the changes in demand within Dartford, setting new priorities each year which are drawn out of an annual Strategic Assessment, an audit on the level of crime and anti-social behaviour in the borough.

 The priorities set will also reflect the county-wide Community Safety Priorities highlighted within The Kent Police and Crime Commissioner's Plan.

 The partnership includes statutory partners along with other organisations that have invested interest in helping to prevent Crime and Disorder within Dartford.
 The list below includes those that make up the Partnership;

 Please note that all links to external websites will open in a new browser window.

 - Kent Police*